omaarr90/StateCraft/docs/README.md

 ## Current Gaps and Next Steps

-- No simulator engines implemented yet; CLI reports none discovered.
+- Statevector engine currently covers single-qubit gates and CNOT; additional multi-qubit primitives, noise, and alternative back-ends are still pending.
-- Circuit model handles single-qubit gates only; multi-qubit gates and noise channels remain future work.
+- Circuit ingest (OpenQASM/JSON), benchmarking harnesses, and noise modeling remain future work.
 - Additional documentation will be needed as engines and parsers are introduced.

 ## How to Reproduce the Current State